0xricksanchez/AFL_Runner/README.md

   - [x] Support for \*SAN, CMPLOG, CMPCOV binaries

 - Other features:

   - [x] Add Tmux option to automatically create an appropriate layout for all runners
+  - [x] Provide a configuration file via `--config` to make sharing/storing per project configurations easier
+    - [x] Automatically read out a configuration named `aflr_cfg.toml` in the `CWD` when no `--config` was supplied

+- _Note_: Arguments supplied over the command-line take precedence over any configuration file options

 ## TODO